 One of my ideas (sometimes I think I have Bipolar disorder a la Silver Linings Playbook because once I start thinking about something I can’t stop thinking about it and end up wasting hours of my time researching and thinking)… was to perhaps get two condos.
 Yes, I realize your eyebrows are raised and you are probably thinking ARE YOU CRAZY?
 But hear me out:

-One in downtown that I can rent out (perhaps furnish it for short term rentals) and one to live in.
-This is probably the most risky option because:
+One in downtown that I can rent out (perhaps furnish it for short-term rentals) and one to live in.
+This is probably the riskiest option because:

 a) condos rarely appreciate and mostly just depreciate because they get old and the maintenance fees just go nowhere but up.
 I would however try to mitigate this by going for newer condos.